-The purpose of this study is to test whether LY3016859 is efficacious in relieving DPNP.
-Data will be collected to assess the safety, and tolerability of LY3016859 in this study population.
+The purpose of this study is to test whether LY3016859 is efficacious in relieving knee pain due to OA.
+Data will be collected to assess the safety and tolerability of LY3016859 in this study population.
 Pharmacokinetic (PK) properties, pharmacodynamic (PD) effects and immunogenicity profile will also be explored.
 The totality of data from this proof-of concept study will assess the benefits and risks associated with LY3016859 and inform decisions for the clinical development of LY3016859.